hinderling/keyword_spotting/README.md

 # DTW and evaluation

 The `dictPickle.bin` file is loaded again into `dtw_and_evaluation.py`, where the DTW distance from the first occurence of every word in the `keywords.txt`file in the validation set to all images in the test set is calculated.
 This distance is calculated for all of the six features.

+Then, for every feature, a list is created with all distances (ordered), one with all corresponding image labels (i.e. ordered in the same way) and with all corresponding keywords (also ordered in the same way).
+Those lists are used to
+1) calculate the number of false negatives(FN), false positives (FP) and true positives (TP) in the very beginning (i.e. when only the best distance is considered as a match), and
+2) to calculate the change of the number of FN, FP and TP when an additional distance is considered as a match.
+More distances are considered until there are no FN anymore (i.e. we achieved a recall of 100%).

+The precision and recall are calculated for each step (i.e. for each number of distances considered as a match).

+The number of distances used to achieve the max precision and the max recall are printed.
+The plot is then drawn using the maximum precision as starting point (if multiple precisions are achieved for the same recall, only the first one is used for the plot).